EinYakAmNil/CC-PBSA/README.md

 #### Python

 I found it easiest to just get PyMOL and use its the own python interpreter.
-Additional modules can then be install by just using `pip`.
+Additional modules can then be install by just using `/path/to/PyMOL/bin/pip`.

 #### CONCOORD